Six former eBay employees charged with cyberstalking Massachusetts couple

 "This case struck us as something unique," he said.

-It also said an internal probe into the matter found that while former Chief Executive Devin Wenig, who stepped down last September, had made "inappropriate" communications, there was no evidence he authorized any harassment.
+EBay said its own probe found that while former Chief Executive Devin Wenig, who stepped down last September, had made "inappropriate" communications, there was no evidence he had advance knowledge of or authorized actions against the couple.

-Efforts to immediately reach Wenig for comment were unsuccessful.
-EBay had no immediate additional comment.
+Efforts to reach Wenig for comment were unsuccessful.
+He told the Financial Times he had known nothing about the alleged harassment.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.